tornadocash/tornado-trees-proposal/README.md

 1. make sure you have at least 10 ETH for the root-updater
 1. run the old root-updater
+1. update tornadoProxy and instances addresses on relayer

 ### #after the proposal execution

-#### UI (make it as PR)

-1. change tornadoProxy and tornadoTrees addresses
-1. turn on estimateGas on deposits
-1. use cache events for mining
-1. set notification on index page.
-"Mining is temporally unavailable"

-#### Relayer

-1. update tornadoProxy and instances addresses on relayer

 #### root updater